team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

     console.log('Number of unique colors:', uniqueColors.length);

+    // Convert the integer color values back to RGBA const rgbaColors = uniqueColors.map(colorInt => Jimp.intToRGBA(colorInt));

-    // Print the first 5 unique colors as hex values uniqueColors.slice(0, 5).forEach(colorInt => {
+    console.log('First 5 unique colors (RGBA):');
-      const rgba = Jimp.intToRGBA(colorInt);
-      const hex = rgbaToHex(rgba.r, rgba.g, rgba.b);
-      console.log('Color:', hex);
+    rgbaColors.slice(0, 5).forEach(color => {
+      console.log(`R: ${color.r}, G: ${color.g}, B: ${color.b}, A: ${color.a}`);
     });
   } catch (error) {
     console.error('Error:', error);
   }
 }

-// Helper function to convert RGBA to hex function rgbaToHex(r, g, b) {
-  return '#' + [r, g, b].map(x => {
-    const hex = x.toString(16);
-    return hex.length === 1 ?
-'0' + hex : hex;
-  }).join('');
-}

-// Run the main function
 main();
 ```

 In this example:

 1. We import the Jimp library (make sure it's installed: `npm install jimp`).

-2. We define a `main` function to use async/await.
+2. We define an async `main` function to use `await` with our asynchronous `getUniqueColors` function.

-3. We specify the path to the image file.
+3. We specify the path to the image we want to analyze.

-4. We call `getUniqueColors` with the image path.
+4. We call `getUniqueColors` with the image path and await its result.

-5. We print the total number of unique colors found.
+5. We log the total number of unique colors found.

+6. We convert the integer color values back to RGBA format using `Jimp.intToRGBA`.

-6. We print the first 5 unique colors as hex values.
+7. We print the first 5 unique colors in RGBA format.
-7. We use a helper function `rgbaToHex` to convert RGBA values to hex format.

 8. Finally, we call the `main` function to execute our code.

-Make sure to replace `'path/to/your/image.jpg'` with the actual path to your image file.

-This example demonstrates how to use the `getUniqueColors` function and how to work with the returned array of color integers.
-You can modify this example to suit your specific needs, such as saving the colors to a file, using them for further image processing, or displaying them in a user interface.
+This example demonstrates how to use the `getUniqueColors` function and how to work with the results it returns.
+You can modify this example to suit your specific needs, such as saving the colors to a file, using them for further image processing, or integrating this functionality into a larger application.

 # generateHouseAsset index.js
 ## Imported Code Object